Money Mindset: Rewrite Your

 Practical identity reinforcement: tell people you're saving for something.
 Join communities of people who prioritize financial health.
 Read about financial independence.
 Track your net worth monthly.
 Each of these actions builds evidence for a new money identity.

-Daily Practices That Rewire Your Financial Brain
+Practices That Rewire Your Financial Brain

 - Weekly net worth check: 5 minutes every Sunday reviewing your account balances.
 Watching the number grow creates positive reinforcement loops.
 Watching it stagnate creates productive urgency.